schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 **Linter:** *schemacrawler.tools.linter.LinterTableWithNoRemarks*
 Checks for tables and columns with no remarks.

+**Linter:** *schemacrawler.tools.linter.LinterTableWithNoSurrogatePrimaryKey*
+Checks for tables that have more than one column as a primary key, and recommends that a surrogate key column be used as a primary key instead.

 **Linter:** *schemacrawler.tools.linter.LinterTableWithPrimaryKeyNotFirst*
 Checks for tables where the primary key columns are not first, since this is the convention.